 “Having my daughter on stage with us was a moment I’ll never forget.
 Her confidence was unwavering.”

-Being married with two children and a partner in a successful animation studio, James didn’t have the spare time to tour and support his albums properly.
+With two children and being a partner in a successful animation studio, James didn’t have the spare time to tour and support his albums properly.
 So after 4 albums in 4 years James decided to take a break from performing live.
 During that time he never stopped writing and by 2019 he had accumulated 26 new songs.
 On Dec.
-30th, James and The Cable 22’s went into Bova Sounds Studios in Ottawa and started recording with Phil Bova.
+30th, James and The Cable 22’s, drummer Michael Hunter and bassist Tristan Whitehead went into Bova Sounds Studios in Ottawa and started recording with Phil Bova.
 Knowing releasing an album and not being able to tour wouldn’t give his music the attention it needed James devised a new plan.

 “…albums come out and are forgotten in a week.
 It takes a lot of work and time to build up to another one so I decided to stay relevant in this day and age that I would release 1 of the 26 songs every two weeks.
 That way I can have new material surfacing for the span of 13 months.
 During that time I can write more and tack on to the end.”

-James is very excited with the new material which consists of duest, chants, solo songs and full band songs dipping in blues, folk, country and rock.
-The first single should start the chain reaction sometime this summer.
+James is very excited with the new material which consists of duets, chants, solo songs and full band songs dipping in blues, folk, country and rock.
+Due to delays related Covid, the first single should start the chain reaction sometime during Fall 2020.